by Nataliya Melnyk, Marketer at Amy – Amy | Human potential platform

 • What are my life and work values, interests, and aspirations?
 What work format do I prefer?

-Recommended assessment at Amy: Your Work Values and Your Life Values to go through core groups.
+Recommended assessment on the Amy human potential platform: Your Work Values and Your Life Values to go through core groups.

 • What are my strengths and weaknesses?

-Recommended assessment at Amy: Personal SWOT Analysis to clarify your talents and growth areas in addition to opportunities and threats for your role.
+Recommended assessment on the Amy human potential platform: Personal SWOT Analysis to clarify your talents and growth areas in addition to opportunities and threats for your role.

 2. Goals